 5. Adjustments to Funding.
-HUD may approve an application for an amount lower than the amount requested, fund only portions of the application, withhold funds after approval, reallocate funds among activities and/or require that special conditions be added to the grant agreement, under 2 CFR § 200.207, or where:
+HUD may approve an application for an amount lower than the amount requested, fund only portions of the application, withhold funds after approval, reallocate funds among activities and/or require that special conditions be added to the grant agreement, under 24 CFR 84.14 or where:

-- a.
-HUD determines the amount requested for one or more eligible activities is unreasonable or unnecessary; - b.
-An ineligible activity is proposed in an otherwise eligible project; - c.
-Insufficient funding amounts remain to award the full amount requested in the application, and HUD determines that partial funding is a viable option; - d.
-The past record of key personnel warrants special conditions; - e.
-An applicant has not included the mandatory training funding allocation in the budget and the applicant is selected for an award (HUD will modify the applicant's budget, reallocating the appropriate training amount); or f.
-An applicant is awarded more than one grant (HUD reserves the right to examine the requested training needs and transfer funds back to fair housing activities during negotiations, if additional training funds are not needed).
+a.
+HUD determines the amount requested for one or more eligible activities is unreasonable or unnecessary;

+b.
+An ineligible activity is proposed in an otherwise eligible project;

+c.
+Insufficient funding amounts remain to award the full amount requested in the application, and HUD determines that partial funding is a viable option;

+d.
+The past record of key personnel warrants special conditions; or e.
+An applicant has not reserved the required FHIP training fund allocation in the budget, HUD will modify the applicant's budget, reallocating the appropriate training amount.

+f.
+An applicant is awarded more than one grant, HUD reserves the right to examine the requested training needs and transfer funds back to fair housing activities during negotiations if additional training funds are not needed.

 6. Reallocation of Funds.
-If any funds remain after all grant award selections have been made, HUD will have the discretion to reallocate those remaining funds among Initiatives as follows:

-a.
-Any remaining funds will be reallocated first within the PEI initiative.
-If, after reallocating funds within the initiative, funds remain, they shall be reallocated to FHOI, then to EOI.
+After all applications within the funding range have been selected or obligations are completed, if funds are still available, HUD will have the discretion to reallocate those remaining funds among Initiatives.
+First, funds from any EOI component will be reallocated first within the EOI Initiative, then if additional funds remain, those funds shall be reallocated to PEI, then to FHOI.

 VI.
 Award Administration Information.
 A. Award Notices.